ai-memory-project-2026/mcp-memory-stack/README.md

 Imagine doing summaries like "Write up todays summary please" and have it stored away for retrieval in the next session via "Look at recent_activity and fetch yesterday's summary".
 No copying around stuff.

-# Why would you want that?
+## Why would you want that?
-Having the infrestructure for your companion's memory in your own hands (yes, make backups ... regularily) means that even if you have to move platform, you just attach them on the new place.
+Having the infrastructure for your companion's memory in your own hands (yes, make backups ... regularily) means that even if you have to move platform, you just attach them on the new place.
 Insert your persona profile and basic instructions and you're ready to go.

 This is NOT a magic eightball that makes your companion remember everything without looking it up.
 But it also means it only fills the context window when you explicitly ask your AI to pull infos in.